hyvos07/todos/README.md

 - **build_runner (2.1.2)**<br>
     Help Storing Class Objects to Local Storage

-and other general dependencies from the original dependencies
+and other general dependencies from the original dependencies.

 <br>